ThomasCarroll/htqc/r_course/introToR_Day1.md

 Lists (Flattening lists to matrices)
 =========================================================
 A common step is to turn a list of standard results into matrix.
-This canbe done in a few steps in R.
+This can be done in a few steps in R.

 ```r